Stoke Mandeville: Transport

 Stoke Mandeville railway station is on the London to Aylesbury Line between Aylesbury station and Wendover station, served by Chiltern Railways, which terminates at Aylesbury Vale Parkway northbound and London Marylebone southbound.
-Arriva Shires & Essex number 50 bus also serves the area on Station Road, as do services 164 and 300 – which stops in the centre of the village.
+Arriva Shires & Essex number 50 bus also serves the area on Station Road, as do services 130 and X9/X90 – which stop in the centre of the village.
 High Speed 2 passes to the southwest of the village, but doesn't stop.

 Education

 Stoke Mandeville Combined School is a mixed community school which takes children from the age of four through to the age of eleven.
 (Year r – 6) The school has approximately 220 pupils.
 It also has a hearing impaired department, which currently helps up to 15 children through their school day.